idrsolutions/Java-Image-Viewer/README.md

 # Java-Image-Viewer

-This is simple java image viewer that has 2 implementations:
+This is a simple Java image viewer that has 2 implementations:

 - ImageIO
   - For you to view images using Java with ImageIO